pattern-lab/edition-node-grunt/README.md

     npm install edition-node-grunt

 This will install the Grunt Edition into a directory called `node_modules` in `install/location/`.

+#### Install the Grunt Edition of Pattern Lab Node as standalone
+* download or `git clone` this repository to an install location.

+* run the following

+    ```
+    cd install/location
+    npm install
+    ```

+Running `npm install` from a directory containing a `package.json` file will download all dependencies defined within.

 ## Updating Pattern Lab